How To Start A Blog in 2023 And Make Money -Ultimate Free Guide

 But wait!
 Don’t buy your domain name there!
 Yet!
 First, decide on where you will host your blog – as many hosts give you a free domain registration with hosting.
 You may need to go back and buy your domain name once you figure out your platform.

-2. Pick a platform
+4. Pick a blog platform

 Ok this is where things might get confusing for some people.
 And that’s Ok.
 It can be confusing! … I wrote a pretty in depth post on WordPress.org vs WordPress.com for beginners the other day if this is something you want to dive a little more into.